imRohan/vue-typescript-webpack-boilerplate/README.md

-# vue-typescript-webpack-boilerplate
+# Vue Typescript Webpack Boilerplate
-A Boilerplate for Vuejs SPA using Typescript with webpack
+### A Boilerplate for webpack projects using Vue and Typescript

+Using this for personal projects.

+### Build

+- Install Yarn and run `yarn`
+- Then run `npm run dev`
+- Navigate to `localhost:8080`